Adoption Practice/Overview

 Two-year genetic health guarantee.

-Small bag of litter (pine pellets) to continue outside potty training
+Bag of litter (pine pellets) to continue outside potty training.

-Ongoing guidance from the trainer and breeder will be communicated before and after our puppies go home so our families are well prepared for their new arrival.
+Ongoing guidance from the breeder, in partnership with our puppy trainer, will be communicated before and after our puppies go home so our families are well prepared for their new arrival.

-Trupanion Insurance: 30 day free trial ready to active in 24 hours of puppy take home day.
+Trupanion Insurance: 30 day free trial ready to activate in 24 hours of puppy’s take-home day.

 Limited AKC Registration with Spay/Neuter contract.

 Food: Quality food is part of raising a healthy dog, so we highly recommend that our puppy families to feed a quality dog food.
-We are advocates of health nutrition for dogs, and for feeding foods that will not cause health issues.
-Holistic foods with no by-products or fillers, etc. Our puppies start on Diamond Naturals Chicken and Rice, All Stages dog food.
-Quality all natural treats are also important.
+We are advocates of health nutrition for dogs, and for feeding foods, holistic foods with no by-products or fillers, etc., that will not cause health issues.
+Our puppies start on Diamond Naturals Chicken and Rice, All Stages dog food.
+Quality all-natural treats are also important.
 Stay away from hard bones that can break teeth, or rawhides that can be choking hazards.
-Instead choose rawhide free options or bully sticks
+Instead, choose rawhide-free options or bully sticks.

-Socialization: Your puppy should be well socialized, and complete obedience training if needed.
-Your dog should know basic commands (sit, stay, lay, recall/come (very important), and have experience riding in a car comfortably.
+Socialization: Your puppy should be well-socialized and complete obedience training, if needed.
+Your dog should know basic commands (sit, stay, lay, recall/come (very important), and have experience comfortably riding in a car.

 Heartworm medication should be given on a regular basis.

-Expenses: standard pet care such as, food/treats, leashes, beds, routine/required vaccinations and ongoing vet care, medications, wormings, heartworm meds, supplements & vitamins, medical bills, pet-sitters, toys, basic obedience training if needed, and other supplies
+Expenses: Standard pet care should be provided, such as, food/treats, leashes, beds, routine/required vaccinations and ongoing vet care, medications, wormings, heartworm meds, supplements & vitamins, medical bills, pet-sitters, toys, basic obedience training (if needed), and other supplies.

 Poison alert: Avoid all unnecessary chemicals such as pesticides, poisonous plans, roach traps, gum, chocolate, etc out of reach.
 Keep all out of reach of your dog.
 Learn more about poisonous substances on ASPCA: Toxic and Non-Toxic Plants.

 Safe handling practices are critical.
-Do not leave your dog unattended in a car, yard if you are not home, etc. Dogs can be stolen.
-If near a road a leash should be used.
-Provide basic obedience training such as recall (come to his/her name) is important, as well as manners.
+Do not leave your dog unattended in a car or yard if you are not home, etc. Dogs can be stolen.
+If near a road, a leash should be used.
+Provide basic obedience training, such as recall (come to his/her name), as well as manners.
 Ensure your dog is used to and enjoys car rides.
-Socializing him/her as a puppy with lots of new experiences is key for a healthy confident dog.
+Socializing him/her as a puppy with lots of new experiences is key for a healthy, confident dog.